dominic-nhat-ng/dominic-nhat-ng/README.md

 <blockquote>
 <i>
-“People who say literature doesn't matter, there are three books from the Middle East that are still shaping the world many centuries later.” - Fuad Alakbarov
+“It would be unfair to say that I prefer the back of a book to its contents, but it is true that the sight of a lot of books gives me the hope that I may some day read them, which sometimes develops into the belief that I have read them.” - Kenneth Clark
 </i>
 </blockquote>